 In October 2020, Apellis announced its analysis of the Phase 2 FILLY study.
 The post hoc analysis found that the monthly treatment reduced the rate of progression to GA by 39 percent in areas of the retina outside of existing GA lesions.

 In July 2020, Apellis completed enrollment of a total of 1,259 patients in its Phase 3 DERBY and OAKS studies.
-These identical, prospective, multicenter, randomized, double-masked, sham-injection controlled studies are designed to assess the efficacy and safety of multiple IVT injections of APL-2 in patients with GA secondary to AMD.
-Top-line results are expected in the third quarter of 2021.
+At that time, the name of the medication was changed to pegcetacoplan.
+These identical, prospective, multicenter, randomized, double-masked, sham-injection controlled studies are designed to assess the efficacy and safety of multiple IVT injections of pegcetacoplan in patients with GA secondary to AMD.

 ARC1905 (Anti-C5 Aptamer)